olivier-kozak/InlineResources/README.md

 }
 ```

-Be aware that `UnpackedResources` uses RTTI to clean up written files at
+Be aware that `UnpackedResources` uses RTTI to clean up written files at the end of the scope, so do not try to access
-the end of the scope, so do not try to access resources outside of it.
+your resources outside of it.

 ## Troubleshooting ##